chen-darren/particleseg3d-for-tablets/particleseg3d_source/README.md

 ### 7. **Metrics and PSD Computation Integration**
 - Implemented semantic segmentation metrics and particle size distribution (PSD) computation.
 - Integrated both into the inference pipeline via `/particleseg3d_source/main.py`.
+    - The corresponding scripts from `/particleseg3d_source/metrics` are imported and used.
+These scripts retain the same functionality as their counterparts in the original `/metrics` directory.

 ### 8. **Customized Weight Loading**
 - Adjusted weight loading in `/particleseg3d_source/main.py` to support transfer learning models.